gorkbravo/Undergraduate-Thesis/README.md

 # Extraction and Analysis of Implied Probabilities in Commodity Options

-## Overview (This is a work in progress... tm)
+## Overview

-This repository contains the implementation for **Extraction and Analysis of Implied Probabilities in Commodity Options**, a final year project by **Gorka Bravo Díaz**.
-The project focuses on analyzing the oil market and extracting risk-neutral probabilities using commodity option data.
+This repository contains the implementation for **Extraction and Analysis of Implied Probabilities in Commodity Options**, the final-year thesis project by **Gorka Bravo Díaz** at **Universitat Pompeu Fabra**.
+The project focuses on extracting risk-neutral probabilities from WTI crude oil options using the **Breeden-Litzenberger** approach and the **SABR** model.

-**IMPORTANT!** - The code, as is now, takes data from Yahoo Finance (the decision to use Yfinance was for protyping purposes) .
-This impies that it will only work with listed tickers.

-  -Currenty working on implementing the actual data that is to be analysed

-  -Nevertheless, the code seems to be working on arbitrary tickers, so no reason to be believe that with some work it won't work with WTI options data :)
+The study integrates options market data with the **WTI futures curve** to analyze how market structure influences the implied probability distribution and higher-order moments (variance, skewness, and kurtosis).
+This framework provides insights into market sentiment and potential risk management applications.

-Key areas of exploration include:
+## Key Areas of Exploration

-- Commodity options pricing frameworks (Black76  / Black-Scholes).
+- Commodity options pricing frameworks (**Black-76 / Black-Scholes**)
-- Butterfly spreads as proxies for implied probability density functions.
+- **Butterfly spreads** as proxies for implied probability density functions
-- Application of SABR volatility modeling to compute implied distributions.
+- Application of **SABR volatility modeling** for implied distributions
+- Integration of **futures term structure analysis** with option-implied moments
-- Data collection, cleaning, and visualization pipelines.
+- **Data processing, cleaning, and visualization pipelines**

 ---